Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-Both copper and aluminum coils have their own respective benefits, but experts disagree on which materials are better.
+Both copper and aluminum coils have their own respective benefits, but industry experts disagree on which materials are the better choice.
 It’s because window A/C unit maintenance will be even more crucial depending on the type of coils you have.
 This division relies on benefits in cost, heat transferability, strength, and ease of maintenance.
 In addition, you may want to learn about the differences between an air conditioner with high cool vs low cool.

 Aluminum coils cost less than copper coils and do not develop formicary corrosion.

-Copper typically costs more than aluminum in any form.
-However, copper coils have a significantly higher price tag than aluminum ones because they require more force to shape and mold.
+The cost of Copper is typically more than aluminum in any form.
+However, copper coils have a significantly higher price tag than aluminum ones because they require more force to shape and mold and, therefore, have a higher manufacturing cost.
 Specific brands might have better prices, however, such as the Trane vs Bryant A/Cs.

 Manufacturers use more metal to make copper coils than aluminum ones.
 As a result, some brands have made thinner copper coils to compete with the lower-cost aluminum ones, resulting in a potential decrease in quality.